Oracle (NYSE:ORCL) Releases Earnings Results, Beats Expectations By $0.09 EPS

-Oracle (NYSE:ORCL – Get Rating) released its earnings results on Monday.
+Oracle (NYSE:ORCL – Get Rating) issued its quarterly earnings results on Monday.
 The enterprise software provider reported $1.67 EPS for the quarter, topping analysts’ consensus estimates of $1.58 by $0.09, MarketWatch Earnings reports.
-The firm had revenue of $13.84 billion during the quarter, compared to the consensus estimate of $13.74 billion.
+The business had revenue of $13.84 billion for the quarter, compared to analyst estimates of $13.74 billion.
 Oracle had a negative return on equity of 303.72% and a net margin of 17.02%.
-The company’s revenue was up 16.9% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $1.31 earnings per share.
+Oracle’s quarterly revenue was up 16.9% compared to the same quarter last year.
+During the same period last year, the company posted $1.31 earnings per share.
 Oracle updated its Q1 guidance to $1.12-1.16 EPS.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, July 26th.
-Shareholders of record on Wednesday, July 12th will be given a dividend of $0.40 per share.
-The ex-dividend date of this dividend is Tuesday, July 11th.
-This represents a $1.60 annualized dividend and a dividend yield of 1.31%.
-Oracle’s dividend payout ratio is currently 52.29%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, July 26th.
+Shareholders of record on Wednesday, July 12th will be paid a dividend of $0.40 per share.
+This represents a $1.60 annualized dividend and a yield of 1.34%.
+The ex-dividend date is Tuesday, July 11th.
+Oracle’s dividend payout ratio (DPR) is currently 52.29%.

 Analysts Set New Price Targets